hyprbus/js-game/README.md

 ## features

 - alien boss has to be hit three times before death
-- alien boss also has movement right + left to make it glide in addition to pendulum movement
 - explosion and sound get bigger and bigger after hit
 - music handling: fade out at selected state changes, restart when new game
 - improve music